dzou/halite3/README.md

 In the example, the ship at (10, 10) moves to (10, 11) to win 30 points, and the ship at (11, 11) moves to (11, 12) to win 20 points.

-The reason why this algorithm is useful is because the matching it produces is 1-to-1.
+The reason why this algorithm is useful is because the matching it produces is perfect and 1-to-1.
-In the context of Halite, this means that the matching of ships to destination will never have any collisions.
+In the context of Halite, this means that all ships are matched to a destination and the matching will never produce any collisions.
+And the matching maximizes the sum of move scores, so it is going to be a good assignment.

 ### Dropoff Strategy